MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/admin-assign-role-groups.md

 ## Assign roles to groups of users

 It's common for organizations to use Azure Active Directory to organize users into logical groups for easier management.
-For information on creating an Azure Active Directory group, see [Creating a basic group and add members - Azure Active Directory]( https://docs.microsoft.com/azure/active-directory/fundamentals/active-directory-groups-create-azure-portal).
+For information on creating an Azure Active Directory group, see [Create a basic group and add members using Azure Active Directory](https://docs.microsoft.com/azure/active-directory/fundamentals/active-directory-groups-create-azure-portal).

 By linking Azure Active Directory Security or Office groups to a Dynamics Team, Dynamics 365 Guides roles can be inherited by any user added to the Azure Active Directory Group.